At the Zoo

 "At the Zoo" is one of Simon & Garfunkel's single releases in 1967.
 It is one of Paul Simon's many tributes to his hometown of New York City, and was written for the soundtrack of The Graduate, specifically the scene which takes place at the San Francisco Zoo.
 However, the song was not used in the film.
 It begins with Simon's short lyrical introduction in the key of A Major, but soon transitions to the key of G Major, being a whole step down from the beginning.
 The narrative tells the story of a trip to the Central Park Zoo; when the singer reaches the zoo, he anthropomorphizes the animals in various amusing ways.
 The song was licensed in advertisements for the Bronx Zoo, the San Francisco Zoo and the Oregon Zoo in the late 1970s.

 Reception

 Billboard described the song as a "winner" with a "clever lyric and rhythm arrangement."
 Cash Box called the single a "bright and lively mover that’s bound to be a smash."
+Record World called it "strange" and "eerie" and said that "it rocks along with verve."

 Releases

-"At the Zoo" was first released as a single in 1967, reaching #16 on the Billboard Hot 100.
+"At the Zoo" was first released as a single in 1967, reaching number 16 on the Billboard Hot 100.
 After that, it was released on the following albums: